-Drake made his debut with Opera Theater of the Rockies last spring as Eisenstein in Die Fledermaus, and will return this spring to sing Gerard in Lakmé.
+Drake made his debut with Opera Theater of the Rockies last spring as Eisenstein in Die Fledermaus, and recently returned this spring to sing Gerard in Lakmé.

 Drake's next directing project, L'incoronazione di Poppea opens May 8th, 2014.

 Opera News hailed: "Tenor Dantzler is a real find: he has a voice of molten silver, immaculate musicianship and an expressive stage persona.
 The previous evening (Aug.
 5), Dantzler had stopped the show as Lehár's Count of Luxembourg."

 Drake is happy to join Wade Artist Management.

 Keep up with Drake's performance and teaching schedule on Twitter with @DrakeD